Coherent interplay between surface acoustic waves and coupled mechanical resonators: transition from plasmon-like to surface mediated coupling: Results

 The case of a transverse excitation where the inter-resonator axis is orthogonal to the source propagation direction is now reported in Figure~\ref{transverse}a.
 As expected, only two modal signatures appear in the measured frequency response, a lower frequency mode, with amplitude levels and quality factors comparable with those of a single pillar, and a higher frequency, higher $Q$-factor mode, at least in the case of pillar $P5$ for which the $Q$ reaches 85.
-The frequency difference between the two modes of $P5$ labeled (A) and (C) corresponds to the frequency difference previously measured in the diagonal-incidence case between the first and the third mode of $P1$.
-If this frequency behavior agrees well with the numerical simulations, the retrieval of the vectorial characteristics of the mechanical modes through elastic field map measurements reveals unexpected features.
-First, the two resonators vibrate sequentially, leading to a switching of the elastic energy distribution from one resonator to the other as a function of frequency, hence allowing RF-driven mechanical mode swapping.
-Second, experimental observations do not meet the expectations of the FEM model.
-This latter predicts a single vibration orientation for the two resonators, whatever the excitation frequency, with the pillars vibrating either in-phase or out-of-phase with a vibration direction locked by the incident wave source.
-This is for instance experimentally observed at a frequency of 67.02~MHz (labeled (A)).
-Such polarization states would correspond to pure bonding and anti-bonding states and would match well a dipolar approach of the problem.
-Yet, experimentally, as soon as the two pillars reach resonance, the pillar pair enters a rather unstable regime dominated by a quasi-circular polarization state, pointing at a degeneracy of two orthogonally-polarized vibration modes, a behavior reminiscent of bifurcation in non-conservative systems~\cite{Gloppe_NNano2014}, although no dependence on the acoustic pump power of this polarization state could be observed in the experiments.
-The demonstration is in addition here incomplete, as the handedness of these polarization states is still to be determined.
+The frequency difference between the two modes of $P5$ labeled ({\romannumeral 1}) and ({\romannumeral 3}) corresponds to the frequency difference previously measured in the diagonal-incidence case between the first and the third mode of $P1$.
+The transverse excitation scheme therefore rules out mode ({\romannumeral 2}).
+The FEM simulations predict the existence of two modes at similar frequency locations.
+The predicted modes vibrate along the incident SAW wave vector direction, the pillars respectively oscillating in-phase or out-of-phase.
+Such polarisation states would correspond to pure bonding and anti-bonding states and would match well a dipolar approach of the problem.
+Direct measurements of the displacement field maps confirm that mode ({\romannumeral 1}), observed at a frequency of 67.02~MHz, exhibits this pure dipolar behaviour.
+Yet, experimentally, as soon as the two pillars reach resonance, the pillar pair enters a rather unstable regime dominated by a quasi-circular polarisation state, pointing at a degeneracy of two orthogonally-polarized vibration modes.
+This behaviour is reminiscent of bifurcation in non-conservative systems~\cite{Gloppe_NNano2014}, although no dependence on the acoustic pump power of this polarisation state could be readily observed in the experiments.
+These instabilities illustrate the great dependence of the proposed coupled system on the fabrication imperfections.
+Measurements performed on a second sample, shown in Supplementary Figure~6, however allow identifying the two modes observed in the transverse configuration to modes ({\romannumeral 1}) and ({\romannumeral 3}) of the diagonal-incidence case: again, mode selection occurs; here, the incident wave vector orientation rules out the modes presenting a vibration direction orthogonal to the impinging wavefront.
+As previously observed for a longitudinal excitation, the surface wave coupled resonator pairs then exhibit a behaviour combining surface-plasmon-like features, deriving from the hybridisation of surface waves into particles separated by a gap within the plasmon coupling limit~\cite{Funston_NL2009,Brown_ACSNano2010}, with pillar-to-pillar interaction linked to mechanical coupling.